Multi-armed bandits for resource efficient, online optimization of language model pre-training: the use case of dynamic masking: Conclusion

 \section{Conclusion}

-We have presented a multi-armed bandit-based online optimization framework for the sequential selection of pre-training hyperparameters towards optimized Transformer-based language model performance.

-We model noisy evaluations of the pre-training objective function (\eg the MLM loss) as drawn from a surrogate Gaussian process, and propose a Gaussian process based Thompson sampling (GP-TS) for online MLM-loss minimization.
-We prove the equivalence between the proposed bandit reward function's cumulative maximization and pre-training loss minimization.
+We present a multi-armed bandit-based Bayesian optimization framework for the sequential selection of pre-training hyperparameters towards optimized Transformer-based language model performance.
+We develop and evaluate an interactive, Gaussian process-based Thompson sampling (GP-TS) framework for accelerated language model pre-training.
+We model noisy evaluations of the pre-training objective (\eg the MLM loss) as drawn from a surrogate Gaussian process that the bandit agent aims to minimize.

-We provide empirical evidence of how the proposed GP-TS, when applied to MLM dynamic masking optimization, results in robust and accurate language models.
-Notably, while \cite{roberta} randomly select which input tokens to mask with fixed probability, we show that sequentially adapting the masking hyperparameters as determined by GP-TS results in superior performance.
+We provide empirical evidence of how GP-TS, when applied to MLM dynamic masking, attains superior and accelerated (both from-scratch and continual) pre-training performance, along with excellent in-domain downstream metric values.
+While \citet{roberta} randomly select ---with fixed probability--- which input tokens to mask, we show that \textit{sequentially} adapting the masking hyperparameters with GP-TS results in enhanced and efficient pre-training.
+Notably, GP-TS interactively selects hyperparameters that result in top performing models faster, enabling significant resource efficiency, of critical importance in practice.

-Our experiments demonstrate not only the practical significance of the proposed method in terms of efficiency (\ie successful pre-training in less epochs), but that GP-TS based models achieve superior performance in pre-training (\ie reduced MLM loss) and across diverse downstream tasks.

-Building upon our formulation and the provided evidence, we envision interesting follow-up work on showcasing the proposed method's ability to successfully pre-train large-scale models in general purpose corpora, as well as for domain-specific models and tasks.
+Building upon our formulation and the provided evidence, we envision follow-up work investigating the proposed method's ability to successfully pre-train large-scale models in general purpose corpora, as well as for optimizing domain-specific models.